-Let $\delta$ be a small positive parameter.
-Concerning the initial value problem of \eqref{1.1}, our set up for initial data is similar to \cite{Miao-Yu}.
+Concerning the initial value problem of \eqref{1.1}, our set up for data is similar to that in \cite{Miao-Yu}.
 We take $\{t=1\}$ as the initial hyperplane and divide it into three parts (see Figure \ref{fig:foliation})

-where $B_{r}$ denotes the ball centered at the origin with radius $r$.
+where $B_{r}$ denotes the ball centred at the origin with radius $r$.